nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 If you want to become an early contributor, you can claim exclusive NIT NFT’s which will allow you to get NIT tokens and exceptional DAO privileges (for example, private channels, airdrops).

-For the airdrop, you just need to have NIT tokens or HGOLD Tokens staked on your balance.
-You can get more information about HGOLD here.
+For the airdrop, you just need to have NIT tokens staked on your balance.

-Contracts:
-NIT Token:
-Liquidity mining:
-Governance:
-Timelock:

 __Legal__